 The EPSC policy for equity plan proposals provides a full-spectrum overview of plan cost, plan features, and historic grant practices.
 This allows shareholders greater insight into rising governance concerns, such as the implementation of risk-mitigating mechanisms, the strength of vesting provisions, and the use of performance-based equity, while also providing added assessments of longstanding concerns relating to equity plans such as burn rate and dilution.
 By assessing these factors in combination, the EPSC is designed to facilitate a more holistic approach to reviewing these plans.
 Plans will, however, continue to be subject to the scrutiny of overriding negative factors reflecting ISS' current policies regarding problematic non-employee director participation, insufficient plan amendment provisions, repricing without shareholder approval, and other egregious practices.

-A scorecard approach will enable the evaluation of equity plan proposals in consideration of a range of best practices.
-More information about the policy and weightings can be found in ISS' EPSC FAQ.
+More information about the policy and weightings can be found in ISS' Canadian Executive Compensation FAQ.

 Plan Cost